codership/documentation/galeracluster/source/training/courses/index.rst

    .. rst-class:: list-abstract

-      This training video explains how to monitor a Galera Cluster, utilizing the Galera specific status variables, as well as employing scripts for logging status information.
+      This training course explains how to monitor a Galera Cluster, utilizing the Galera specific status variables, as well as employing scripts for logging status information.